Can We Practice Taste?

 “At first I was a customer.
 I would stop by entire evenings to talk to the owner, a great cinephile.
 He had all kinds, classic, foreign works.
 It was a very busy time for me.
 I didn’t know what to do with my life.
 Earn a little, but when you’re young it’s not important.
 That [place] became my heaven”

 — Quentin Tarantino

-The ‘why’ isn’t the be-all.
+The ‘why’ isn’t the be-all-end-all.